Feeds:

 Read Full Post »

-This week, Barr McClellan, a New York Times best-selling author, took the Buy American Challenge.
-McClellan is the author of “Made in the USA,” which just hit bookstore shelves this May.
 In his book, McClellan presents a solid case for encouraging the purchase of products made in the U.S.A. as a solution to restoring our nation’s economic health.
 Economic recovery for our country can be quickly achieved, McClellan argues, if the majority of Americans will give preference to goods that are made in the U.S.A. in their everyday purchases.
 Buying U.S.A. and locally produced goods revitalizes the economy through a multiplier effect that counter-balances the negative impact of every exported dollar.

 Read Full Post »